-The three degrees awarded by the College of Law are the J.D., the LLM, and the S.J.D. (anticipated to begin enrolling students Fall, 2005).
-The first degree in law, and the degree that the vast majority of students (approximately 450 of 480 students) at the College of law undertake, is the J.D.
+The degrees awarded by the College of Law are the J.D., the LLM, the MLS, the MPS, and the S.J.D.
+The first degree in law, and the degree that the vast majority of students at the College of law undertake, is the J.D.
 The J.D. is a three-year post-bachelor’s degree designed to provide a comprehensive and general overview of law, policy and practice, preparing students for the practice of law.

 In spite of the great diversity in practice settings and the variety of positions lawyers hold, law students come to law school, in large part, in order to gain employment in the legal field.
 Not all law graduates desire to become practicing attorneys; however most graduates of law school do wish to be employed in the legal field, in any of a variety of positions such as, as practicing attorneys, in-house counsel, judicial clerks, government policy makers, and legal academics.
 The College of Law seeks to impart the skills necessary for a basic level of competence for the wide variety of legal positions that law graduates will hold, and the skills and attitudes necessary for life-long learning in the law.